SWodinsky/hot_duck_date/README.md

-# A Tinder bot that's also a pretty hot duck
+# A Tinder bot that's also a pretty hot duck -- WIP

-Would swipe right, tbh.
+Still in production.
+Would swipe right anyway, tbh.

 Built using the bones of Joel Auterson (@JoelOtter)'s [Tinder bots from 2015](http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html).
 Updated significantly for maximum duck-age.